 You do not have to have been awarded FWS to work on campus.
 However, because of budget considerations, some departments can afford to employ only students who have been awarded FWS.
 Career Services can assist you with the tools you need to explore other on-campus employment opportunities, too.

-*Please note that our primary source of communication is via your SCmail account.
+*Our primary source of communication is via your SCmail account.

 Be sure to monitor your SCmail